Note: Bookmark this page! We update our review list weekly.

 Indira Williams Babic

 Indira Williams Babic is the director of photography and visual resources at the Newseum in Washington, D.C.
-In this role, she oversees the research, acquisition, digital processing, rights management and preservation of the Newseum’s collection of more than 500,000 historic images.
+In this role, she oversees the research, editorial selection, acquisition, digital processing, rights management and preservation of the Newseum’s collection of more than 500,000 historic images.
 Indira has managed and curated all images that have appeared in Newseum exhibits since the museum opened in its current location in 2008, including the original 14 galleries and more than 35 changing exhibits.
 Indira has more than 20 years of experience working in photography.
 Prior to joining the Newseum, she was a researcher for one of the first online stock photo services, a co-producer for a television variety show in Spain, and an editor for a book publisher in Panama.
-Reviewer Preference: Interested in seeing Photojournalism, documentary, and editorial.
+Reviewer Preference:> Interested in seeing Photojournalism, documentary, and editorial.

 Tracey Woods is the Photo Editor at Essence Magazine in New York.
 She has an MFA in photography from Pratt Institute.

 Natalie Yubas is a photo editor at CNN Digital.
 Reviewer Preference: Interested in photojournalistic work and personal projects.